• Skip to main content

 Money: Possible Revenue Sources

-July 26, 2007 By Ben Brumfield
+July 26, 2007 by Ben Brumfield

 Let's return to the subject of money.
 If I thought the market for collaborative manuscript transcription software were a lucrative one, I might launch a business based on selling FromThePage (If you wonder why I keep referring to different software products, it's because I'm trying out different names to see how they feel.
 See my naming post for more details.)
 I sincerely … [Read more...] about Money: Possible Revenue Sources